district10/blog/_posts/post-0001-pandoc-readme.md

 whereas `Markdown.pl` will preserve it as is.

-There is one exception to this rule:  text between `<script>` and `<style>` tags is not interpreted as markdown.
+There is one exception to this rule:  text between `<script>` and `<style>` tags is not interpreted as Markdown.

-This departure from standard markdown should make it easier to mix markdown with HTML block elements.
-For example, one can surround a block of markdown text with `<div>` tags without preventing it from being interpreted as markdown.
+This departure from standard Markdown should make it easier to mix Markdown with HTML block elements.
+For example, one can surround a block of Markdown text with `<div>` tags without preventing it from being interpreted as Markdown.

 #### Extension: `native_divs` ####